ecoknows/ecoknows/README.md

 ### Here is What Im doing Right Now 👋

 - 🏫 I’m currently a student of ...
 TUP Manila
-- 💻 I’m worked on ...
+- 💻 I worked on ...
 Rigth Valley as A Software Developer.
 - 🌱 I’m currently learning ...
 React Framework, JS, C#, Godot and C++
 - 👯 I’m looking to collaborate on ... some of my repo <3
 - 🤔 I’m looking for help with ... software engineering <3